 Shareholders and directors have two completely different roles in a company.
 The shareholders (also called members) own the company by owning its shares and the directors manage it.
 A director does not need to be a shareholder.

-Can directors remove a shareholder?
+Can Directors remove a shareholder?

 Yes, but it has to be resolved during the meeting that the Board of Directors also votes on the removal of the shareholder from any posts within the corporation he may currently hold.
-This would again require a majority vote from the board as well.
+This would require a majority vote from the board as well.

 Can a shareholder be fired?

-The majority shareholders can remove a director by passing an ordinary resolution (51% majority) after giving special notice, but a shareholding can not be fired.
+The majority shareholders can remove a director by passing an ordinary resolution (51% majority) after giving special notice, but a shareholder can not be fired.
 That much is fairly straightforward.
 However, if a shareholder is also an employee, he or she can be fired from the position.
 The same goes for if the director is also an employee you will need to terminate their employment.

 What happens if shareholders are unhappy?